Pugazh5050/Poisson_distribution/README.md

 # Fitting Poisson  distribution
-Developed By: Senthil Raj G
+Developed By: Pugazhalenthi V

-Register Number: 212224100054
+Register Number: 212224100047
 # Aim :

 To fit poisson distribution for the arrival of objects per minute from the feeder